matejc/nixmy/README.md

 Feel free to modify the script.

-The most common modification is to rename `nixmy-revision-14` to `nixmy-revision` (and remove the other one) so that you have local branch set to stable version 14.*
+The most common modification is to rename `nixmy revision-14` to `nixmy revision` (and remove the other one) so that you have local branch set to stable version 14.*

-You might want to do this before running `nixmy-init`.
+You might want to do this before running `nixmy init`.